layumi/reler-lab.github.io-2/_people/mingjie_li.md

 <i class="fa fa-envelope-o"></i> ``

-Mingjie Li is currently a Ph.D. student at AAII, University of Technology, Sydney, under the supervision of Prof. Xiaojun Chang.
+Mingjie Li has obtained his PhD degree at AAII, University of Technology, Sydney, under the supervision of Prof. Xiaojun Chang.
+He is currently a Postdoc Research Fellow at Stanford University.